hernandakp/LinearRegression/README.md

-# LinearRegression
+# Linear Regression: Least-Square Linear and Fitting Exponential Function
-Linear regression: Least-square linear and fitting exponential function
+Linear regression with two methods which is least-square linear and fitting exponential function